sdeigm/uni-meter/README.md

 # uni-meter

-uni-meter is a small tool that emulates a Shelly Pro3EM device for the usage with the Hoymiles MS-A2 and the Marstek Venus storage.
+uni-meter is a small tool that emulates a Shelly Pro3EM device for the usage with the Hoymiles MS-A2, the Marstek Venus storage and the EZHI hybrid inverter.
 It is not a full implementation of a Shelly Pro3EM device, currently only the parts that are needed by the storages are implemented.

 The real electrical meter data currently can be gathered from the following devices: